hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

 * To overcome this problem, kernel density estimation can be used, which is a nonparametric density estimation approach from statistics.
 DENCLUE uses a Gaussian kernel to estimate density based on the given set of objects to be clustered.

+### Hierarchical Clustering
+* [Linkage methods][10]
+  * It measures the distance between clusters in order to decide which clusters to merge when goes up on the dendrogram

 ## IDEAS SPARK
 * About data labeling